Total Drama: Characters

-By season, 23 characters competed in the first season, 15 competed in the second season, 18 competed in the third season, 13 competed in the fourth season, 14 characters competed in both the fifth and sixth season (28 characters in total for both seasons) and 36 competed in the seventh.
+By season, 22 characters competed in the first season, 15 competed in the second season, 18 competed in the third season, 13 competed in the fourth season, 14 characters competed in both parts of the fifth season (28 characters in total for the fifth season), 36 competed in the spin-off series The Ridonculous Race, and 16 new characters competed in the revival season.

 Voice actors

 There are various voice actors who have recorded the voices for all the characters in the Total Drama series.
-Both Christian Potenza and Clé Bennett voice the two main characters in the series, who appear in almost every episode.
+Christian Potenza and Clé Bennett voice the two main characters in the series, who appear in almost every episode.
 Christian Potenza plays the role of egotistical and unempathetic host Chris McLean, saying that the best part of the job was that his character could not be voted off the show.
 Clé Bennett voices Chef Hatchet, who serves as McLean's assistant.
-Other voice actors include Brian Froud, who voices contestants Harold and Sam and is the only other voice actor who has the main role in every season.
-Emilie-Claire Barlow and Rachel Wilson play the contestant Courtney on Total Drama and Emilie-Claire Barlow stated that Courtney was her favorite character that she had ever played.
+Other voice actors include Brian Froud, who voices contestants Harold and Sam.

-A list of all the voice actors for the original cast: Emilie-Claire Barlow as Courtney, Clé Bennett as DJ, Julia Chantrey as Eva, Carla Collins as Blaineley, Katie Crown as Izzy, Novie Edwards as Leshawna, Megan Fahlenbock as Gwen, Kristin Fairlie as Bridgette, Brian Froud as Harold, Sarah Gadon as Beth, Marco Grazzini as Alejandro (for Total Drama World Tour), Carter Hayden as Noah, Alex House as Alejandro (for Total Drama All-Stars), Lauren Lipson as Sadie, Scott McCord as both Owen and Trent, Stephanie Anne Mills as both Katie and Lindsay, Drew Nelson as Duncan, Annick Obonsawin as Sierra, Peter Oldring as Cody, Ezekiel, and Tyler, Dan Petronijevic as Geoff, Adam Reid as Justin, and Rachel Wilson as Heather.
+For the original cast: Emilie-Claire Barlow as Courtney the Go-Getter Girl, Clé Bennett as DJ the Gentle Giant, Julia Chantrey as Eva the Berserker, Carla Collins as Blaineley, Katie Crown as Cute and Psycho Izzy, Novie Edwards as Leshawna the Sassy Black Woman, Megan Fahlenbock as Gwen the Perky Goth, Kristin Fairlie as Bridgette the Granola Girl, Brian Froud as Harold the Stereotypical Nerd, Sarah Gadon as Beth who Just Wants to Have Friends, Marco Grazzini as Alejandro (for Total Drama World Tour), Carter Hayden as Noah the Deadpan Snarker, Alex House as Alejandro (for Total Drama All-Stars), Lauren Lipson as Sadie one of the Dividual, Scott McCord as both Big Fun Owen and Trent the Street Musician, Stephanie Anne Mills as both Katie one of the Dividual and Lindsay the Dumb Blonde, Drew Nelson as Duncan the Bully, Annick Obonsawin as Sierra, Peter Oldring as Cody the Casanova Wannabe, Ezekiel the Homeschooled Kid, and Tyler the Lovable Jock, Dan Petronijevic as Geoff the Nice Guy, Adam Reid as Justin (Even the Guys Want Him), and Rachel Wilson as Heather the Alpha Bitch.

-For the second-generation cast, the voice actors are: Carleigh Beverly as Dakota, Jon Cor as Brick, Cory Doran as Mike, Kevin Duhaney as Cameron, Laurie Elliot as Jo, Brian Froud as Sam, Athena Karkanis as Anne Maria, Barbara Mamabolo as Zoey, Caitlynne Medrek as Dawn, Ashley Peters as Staci, Tyrone Savage as Lightning, and James Wallis as Scott.
+For the second generation cast, the voice actors are: Carleigh Beverly as Dakota, Jon Cor as Brick, Cory Doran as Mike, Kevin Duhaney as Cameron, Laurie Elliot as Jo, Brian Froud as Sam, Athena Karkanis as Anne Maria, Barbara Mamabolo as Zoey, Caitlynne Medrek as Dawn, Ashley Peters as Staci, Tyrone Savage as Lightning, and James Wallis as Scott.